Starting to develop

 Working on the code

 Before starting to implement some new feature, we recommend you create a new issue on gitlab explaining what you intent to do.
 The next step is to create a branch where to implement some new feature.
-You should always branch from the develop branch
+You should always branch from the main branch

 git checkout -b myfeature